John Glenn: Korean War

 In June 1953, Glenn reported for duty with the USAF's 25th Fighter-Interceptor Squadron and flew 27 combat missions in the F-86, a much faster aircraft than the F9F Panther, patrolling MiG Alley.
-Combat with a MiG-15, which was faster and better armed still, was regarded as a rite of passage for a fighter pilot.
+Combat with a MiG-15—which was faster and better armed than the F-86—was regarded as a rite of passage for a fighter pilot.
 On the Air Force buses that ferried the pilots out to the airfields before dawn, pilots who had engaged a MiG could sit while those who had not had to stand.
 Glenn later wrote, "Since the days of the Lafayette Escadrille during World War I, pilots have viewed air-to-air combat as the ultimate test not only of their machines but of their own personal determination and flying skills.
 I was no exception."
 He hoped to become the second Marine jet flying ace after John F. Bolt.
 Glenn's USAF squadron mates painted "MiG Mad Marine" on his aircraft when he complained about there not being any MiGs to shoot at.
 He shot down his first MiG in a dogfight on July 12, 1953, downed a second one on July 19, and a third on July 22 when four Sabres shot down three MiGs.
 These were the final air victories of the war, which ended with an armistice five days later.
 For his service in Korea, Glenn received two more Distinguished Flying Crosses and eight more Air Medals.
 Glenn also received the Korean Service Medal (with two campaign stars), United Nations Korea Medal, Marine Corps Expeditionary Medal, National Defense Service Medal (with one star), and the Korean War Service Medal.